-It needs the file axodraw.sty which you should have installed in your current directory.
-You can make the .ps file into a .pdf file with in which the index i refers to the different iterations, n is the number of iterations, $< f>i$ is the answer in the i-th iteration, e_i is the error in that iteration and < f> is the combined answer of all iterations.
+There is one word of caution with respect to the use of vegas.
+When vegas has trouble converging on the proper answer this manifests itself in a rather poor value of the variable named 'chi-squared per iteration'.
+This variable is defined as in which the index i refers to the different iterations, n is the number of iterations, $< f>i$ is the answer in the i-th iteration, $e_i$ is the error in that iteration and < f> is the combined answer of all iterations.
 If everything goes according to statistics this variable should have a value of about one.
 If it is significantly larger usually it means that vegas may have missed a significant part of the function during one or more iterations.
 There are various corrective actions: